Welcome to Your Holistic Postpartum Guide!

 If you can, I invite you to limit yourself to less than five hours a week, or none at all for at least the first forty days postpartum.

-Instead of social media, what if you spent time journaling, coloring, reading, listening to music (or even playing it!), or meditating?
+Instead of social media, what if you spent time resting, journaling, coloring, reading, singing, listening to music (or even playing it!), or meditating?

 What are some other activities you can engage in that will boost your well-being?

-What can you do to treat yourself before your baby comes?
+What can you do to treat yourself to something really nice before baby comes?

 Spend time in Nature